The entry door to your own house

 What happens if I don’t buy a home within 15 years?

-You can transfer the funds into your RRSP or withdraw them according to program rules without losing your tax advantages.
+You can transfer the funds into your RRSP.

 What’s the difference between an FHSA and a TFSA?